ScreepsMods/screepsmod-gcltocpu/README.md

 # screepsmod-gcltocpu
 ###### Current version: 0.3.1
+## This mod isn't up to date
+You can go to the [screepsmod-admin-utils](https://github.com/ScreepsMods/screepsmod-admin-utils) mod

 ## Informations
 This mod will update the change of CPU with the GCL, like on the official server.